ahuacate/pve-host/README.md

 But first step is to prepare your network and check our prerequisite requirements before running our Easy Script.
 The Easy Script will configure your storage, ZFS cache, networking and make system changes to your hardware.
 After running our Easy Script you should be ready to install and create our suite of PVE containers (CTs).
 Therefore its important you first read and follow our prerequisite guide.

-The Easy Script will prompt the installer with options:
+Our Easy Script will prompt the installer with options:

 **Options for Primary PVE Hosts only** - Your Main PVE Host (PVE-01)
 - Configure PVE host networking ready for installing pfSense
   - requires a minimum of 3x Intel Ethernet NICs
 - Configure PVE host networking (no pfSense)
 - Add PVE storage by creating a CIFS backend storage pool
 - Add PVE storage by creating a NFS backend storage pool